niravnmore/softskills_assignment/README.md

 ### What is an Interview?

-- Interview is just a sampling process.
+- Interviews are just a sampling process.
 - It is a process of identifying an appropriate candidate for a particular job role
 - It is possible you might not get selected for a particular role so you should go and look out for another opportunity that suits you better.